 When you need an easy appetizer, this Fig & Goat Cheese Crostini will wow your tastebuds.
 I absolutely love each of the flavors in this goat cheese crostini on their own, but when you put them together, it’s stunning!

 One time, my business partner and I showed up to a wedding we were catering.
 Our first appetizer was a goat cheese stuffed fig wrapped with prosciutto (delicious, by the way).
 The bride mentioned that they have a fig tree and so they’ll provide the figs. Great!
-Little did we know, when we showed up to cater, they pointed us toward the tree and said the figs are there.
+Little did we know, when we showed up to cater, they pointed us toward the tree and said the figs are up there.
 They gave us a ladder and a basket.
 Hmmm.
-So I climbed the ladder and almost killed myself finding enough figs to feed a crowd.
+A bit strange to make the caterer pick the food, don’t you think?
+But there I was, climbing a ladder and almost killed myself finding enough figs to feed a crowd.

 Second funny story about that wedding: it was held in a historic, beautiful home in Los Angeles complete with a servants staircase.
 Servants staircase turns out is code for extremely narrow rounded staircase with about 47 steps from top to bottom.
 The kitchen is upstairs, the wedding is on the bottom-most part of the backyard.
 I’ve never been so exhausted in my life.
 But my calves looked great all summer.